MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-maximize-relevance.md

 In this tutorial, learn how to improve the relevance of search results used in RAG solutions.
 Relevance tuning can be an important factor in delivering a RAG solution that meets user expectations.
 In Azure AI Search, relevance tuning includes L2 semantic ranking and scoring profiles.

-To implement some of these techniques, you revisit the index schema to add configurations for semantic ranking and scoring profiles.
-Other relevance tuning techniques can be applied to the queries themselves.
+To implement these capabilities, you revisit the index schema to add configurations for semantic ranking and scoring profiles.
+You then rerun the queries using the new constructs.

 In this tutorial, you modify the existing search index and queries to use: